The coronavirus just took down Facebook's biggest event

-Facebook said Thursday it's cancelling its annual F8 developers conference, the social media giant's biggest event of the year, over concerns about the coronavirus.
-The unusual move illustrates how the outbreak of respiratory illness COVID-19 is impacting the operations of the world's largest tech companies.
+Facebook said Thursday it's cancelling its F8 developer conference, the social media giant's biggest event of the year, over concerns about the novel coronavirus.
+The unusual move illustrates how the outbreak of COVID-19, the respiratory illness the virus causes, is impacting the world's largest tech companies.

-Facebook's F8 developers conference was scheduled to take place at the San Jose McEnery Convention Center on May 5 and 6.
+Facebook's mostly-annual conference was scheduled to take place at the San Jose McEnery Convention Center on May 5 and 6.
 It is a widely anticipated Facebook event, and last year attracted more than 5,000 developers, creators and entrepreneurs from around the globe.

 "This was a tough call to make -- F8 is an incredibly important event for Facebook and it's one of our favorite ways to celebrate all of you from around the world -- but we need to prioritize the health and safety of our developer partners, employees and everyone who helps put F8 on," Konstantinos Papamiltiadis, Facebook's director of developer platforms and programs, said in a statement.